bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/the-bitcoin-core-wallet.md

 This started when I was interning at Blockstream in 2017.
 And one of my projects then was to implement Murch's coin selection algorithm in Bitcoin Core.
 And of course, because coin selection was at that time a black box, no one knew how it actually worked.
-There was a question of can you demonstrate that this is better for some definition of better that is still undefined?
+There was a question of, can you demonstrate that this is better for some definition of better that is still undefined?

-Adam Jonas: 00:14:48
+Murch: 00:14:48

 So I wrote a whole thesis about that.

+Adam Jonas: 00:14:52

 What's the framework of better, then?

 Murch: 00:14:54